bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/README.md

 For certification of capabilities the only source will be:

-:construction: under construction :construction:

 - n.
 1 IFC file containing the information as requested.
 The file shall be named using the following syntax: `MVDCode`-`ExchangeCode`-`TestCode`-`SoftwareVendor`.`ifc` (Example: `IFC4.3_AbRV-E2b-ASTPC-AmazingSoft.ifc`)

 Considering the aim of this test, other **optional** results, not subject to the bSI certification process, yet useful to illustrate test results are:
+- Screen-shot of the IFC file visualization
-- Screen-shot of ...
+- Screen-shot of the IFC file structure (spatial decomposition, element decomposition).
-- CSV export of ...

 ---

 ## Validation criteria
 :zap: For this test case to be considered passed **all capabilities** listed in this section shall be verified, with no exception. :zap:

-:construction: under construction :construction:

 ### General & Imports